 b) Trilateral exchange of DNA sequence data

-The JPO sent the DNA sequence data published in the Patent Gazette (6,831 data) to the National Institute of Genetics, one of the intermediaries for the trilateral data exchange.
+The JPO sent the DNA sequence data published in publications of patent applications, etc. (6,831 data) to the National Institute of Genetics, one of the intermediaries for the trilateral data exchange.

 c) English translation of FI and F-terms

-In addition, the JPO has been publishing it under the JPO’s Industrial Property Digital Library (IPDL) since March 2001.
+In addition, they have been published in Industrial Property Digital Library (IPDL) since March 2001.

 Medium used for exchange of priority documents

 On-line or paper or as PCT applications, those sent by fax